sanargo/sanargo/README.md

 # 👋 Hi there, my name is Santiago!
 - 👀 I’m interested in **Data Structures** and **Logical Thinking**.
-I have a great interest in **Artificial Intelligence** and in different aspects of **Data Science.**
+I have a great interest in **Artificial Intelligence** and different aspects of **Data Science.**
-- 🌱 I’m currently learning Web Development at **Platzi** and **Scrimba**.
+- 🌱 I'm developing my skills with Power Automate, Pandas, and Numpy.
 - 🌟 My goal is to learn different approaches to programming.
-That's why, throughout my study I have learned the basics of programming through **Python** and **JavaScript**.
-However, I have knowledge in:
+That's why, throughout my study, I have learned the basics of programming through **Python** and **JavaScript**.
+However, I know in:
   - HTML5
   - CSS3
   - JavaScript
   - React
+  - Python
-- 🧮 In addition, I did the Data Analyst course with Google.
+- 🧮 In addition, I recently completed the Google Data Analytics Professional Certificate.
 There I learned:
   - SQL
-  - Sreadsheets
+  - Spreadsheets
   - R
   - Tableau
 ## 💞️ List of topics to learn:
-  - Fullstack Development with JavaScript.
+  - Fullstack Development.
   - Back-end with Python.
-  - Cibersecurity
+  - Cybersecurity.
-  - Data Science
+  - Data Science.
 ### 📫 How to reach me: <sanargo97@gmail.com>
 ### 👉 Linkedin: [sanargo](https://www.linkedin.com/in/santiago-arias-590abb238/)